csci-e-29/0000aa-pset-0-starter/README.md

 the first `n` numbers defined arbitrarily.
 That is, the Fibonacci sequence is a special instance where `n=2` with the first numbers `(0, 1)`.

-Design a class where the Fibonacci sequence is an instance (you can use the common implementation logic - we don’t need to scale right now!).
+Design a class where the Fibonacci sequence is an instance.
 Now, create a new sequence instance where `n=3` and the initial values are `(5, 7, 11)`;
 return the value of `new_seq(20)`.
 E.g.: